 Governance is realised by citizens through their access to services such as health, education, sanitation, identification documents, transportation, and more.
 The effectiveness and relevance of these services determine the quality of governance systems.
 Access to these services is particularly difficult for the poor, vulnerable, and marginalised, who often either pay for sub-standard services or are deprived of services altogether.

-The course “Beginner’s Guide to Social Accountability and Participation” aims to equip learners with the basic approaches for building accountability relationships between citizens and governance institutions, emphasizing citizen participation and understanding social accountability as a cornerstone of just and participatory governance.
+The course “Beginner’s Guide to Social Accountability and Participation” serves as a structured introduction to social accountability training, equipping learners with the basic approaches for building accountability relationships between citizens and governance institutions.

-This course is designed for development sector professionals, students, programme managers and coordinators, grassroots implementers, organisational leaders, CSR personnel, researchers, academicians, trainers, consultants, policymakers, and anyone else who wants to understand how social accountability is a cornerstone of just and participatory governance.
+This social accountability course is designed for development sector professionals, students, programme managers and coordinators, grassroots implementers, organisational leaders, corporate social responsibility personnel, researchers, academicians, trainers, consultants, and policymakers.

-The course is structured into multiple modules, providing learners with a comprehensive understanding of key concepts through interactive and engaging modes of learning, including text, videos, audios, case studies, graphics, assignments, and additional reading materials.
-It is advised that you complete this training in a quiet environment, to enhance your learning and given that the material in the course might be sensitive in nature.
-Additionally, a stable and high-speed internet connection is essential to ensure smooth access to all course content.
+The course is structured into multiple modules, providing learners with a comprehensive understanding of social accountability and citizen participation through interactive and engaging modes of learning, including text, videos, audios, case studies, graphics, assignments, and additional reading materials.
+It is advised that you complete this social accountability course in a quiet environment to enhance your learning, given that the material in the course might be sensitive in nature.

 You will have two weeks to complete the entire course, from the date of signing-up and receiving your login details.
 You can save your progress at any point and come back to the course within this two-week period.
 You can use different devices to complete the course, such as laptops/ desktops, smartphones and tablets.